kubernetes/community/committee-steering/governance/wg-governance.md

 Because a working group is an official part of the Kubernetes project it is subject to steering committee oversight over its formation and disbanding.

-The tactical checklist to creation and/or retirement is found in the [SIG / WG lifeycle] document.
+The tactical checklist to creation and/or retirement is found in the [SIG / WG Lifecycle] document.

 ## Goals of the process